 Our technological breakthrough is a result of years of R&D by an industrial consortium, with funding from the Austrian state/EU, in perfecting a new advanced form of torrefaction technology we call NextFuel Technology.

 By succeeding in getting it to work on fast-growing carbon rich plants like elephant grass and bagasse (waste from sugarcanes), we can produce an infinite amount of clean, renewable energy.
 We can produce our fuel with consistent high quality, and are able to produce at a cost that can compete with fossil fuels in terms of prices, thereby giving mankind a clean cost-effective alternative to burn.

 With this process we can capture so much CO2 from the atmosphere that we can reverse global warming with a natural and profitable form of carbon capture.

 The technology is fully tested at our factory in Austria, and is ready for wider use.
 We are currently in the process of implementing several projects in Africa, Asia and South America.
 Going forward we will begin exporting and licensing our technology to companies around the world.

 Although our revolutionary reactor can use both wood and several different types of energy crops, including wheat straw, maize stover and even bamboo, the key is to produce energy from a crop that is fast growing on land not suitable for food production while capturing as much CO2 from the atmosphere as possible.
 This is possible by using the following plants in our new patented reactor:

-Elephant grass (miscanthus giganteus) is a unique type of specialized grass that can grow 4 meters in only 100 days and produces several crops each year.
-This differs from wood biomass that needs decades to grow and requires many times that same land area.
+Elephant grass (Miscanthus x giganteus) is a unique type of specialized grass that can grow 4 meters in only 100 days and produces several crops each year.
+This differs from wood biomass that needs decades to grow and requires many times the same land area.